 The Effectiveness of Learning Depends on Who is Teaching

-The physical classroom design with the teacher located at the front of the room is giving way to an online delivery model that impacts each student on an individual level.3 This allows your student to have more teacher interaction since teachers can focus their attention instead of sharing the attention with a classroom of students.
-Online teachers also can address concerns individually which allows students to ask their teacher questions with much less anxiety than if they had to do so in a classroom setting.
+Technology allows students to have more teacher interaction since teachers can focus their attention on one learner instead of a classroom of students.
+Online teachers can also address student questions individually which allows students to be open and inquisitive with much less anxiety than if they had to ask the same questions in a classroom setting.

-Notably, online learning has the capability to provide equitable access to an accredited, high-quality education to students from urban and rural districts alike, as well as low-achieving students and students with learning challenges.
+Online learning has the capability to provide equitable access to an accredited, high-quality education to students from all school districts, as well as to low-achieving students and students with learning challenges.

-The most commonly discussed benefits of online school:4
+The most commonly discussed benefits of online school are:3

 - Accommodations of different learning styles.
-In online learning, materials are presented in different ways that benefit students with Attention Deficit Disorder and students who are anxious about the response time from teachers.
+In online learning, materials are presented in different ways that benefit students with needs.
 Also, students may receive more one-on-one attention than in a traditional classroom setting.

 - Unlimited access to curriculum and instruction.
 Online learning provides access to curriculum and instruction at any time and place.
 This provides students with a level of freedom that is unavailable in a brick-and-mortar school.

 - Frequent assessment.
-In online learning, immediate feedback allows instructors to change their delivery of content, as well as focus on the weaknesses and highlight the strengths of each student.
+In online learning, immediate feedback allows instructors to change the delivery of their content, as well as care for the weaknesses and highlight the strengths of each student.

 - Access to teachers.
 Online learning allows a student in one location to “share” their instructors with students located on the other side of the world.

-Why should your child learn online at Enlightium Academy?
+Why should your child learn at Enlightium Academy?

 Enlightium Academy has developed a unique, Christ-honoring school culture where collaboration, respect, faith, compassion, and caring for others are consistently and effectively modeled by teachers.
-Here is what parents are saying about our teachers:
+Here is what parents are saying about Enlightium’s teachers:4

 - “As a parent, I understand that my gift mix does not include teaching math and English, so having strong teacher support was critical for our household.”
 (Parent of a 7th-grade student, Arizona)